-We have achieved efficient RNA editing in vitro with our oligonucleotides across a variety of cell lines, including non-human primate and human primary hepatocytes, as shown in the figures below.
-We observed potent, dose-dependent RNA editing with three chemically distinct stereopure oligonucleotides via GalNAc-mediated uptake.
+We have achieved efficient RNA editing in vitro with our AIMers across a variety of cell lines, including non-human primate and human primary hepatocytes, as shown in the figures below.
+We observed potent, dose-dependent RNA editing with three chemically distinct stereopure AIMers (ACTB 1, ACTB 2, ACTB 3) via GalNAc-mediated uptake.

-We next evaluated these same ACTB-editing oligonucleotides in vivo in NHPs, and the results are shown in the figures below.
+We next evaluated these same ACTB-editing AIMers in vivo in non-human primates ("NHPs"), and the results are shown in the figures below.
 For this study, we dosed NHPs subcutaneously once a day for five days.
 We took liver biopsy samples at baseline at two days and 45 days after the last dose to evaluate editing.
 We detected up to 50% editing two days after the last dose as compared to a baseline of 0% editing, as shown in the figure below on the left.
 These editing results were durable: we continued to see significant editing 45 days after the last dose.
-The pharmacokinetic data, shown in the figure below on the right, confirmed that a significant amount of oligonucleotide was still detectable in the liver at that time.
+The pharmacokinetic data, shown in the figure below in the center, confirmed that a significant amount of AIMer was still detectable in the liver at that time.
+To assess off-target editing for the whole transcriptome, a mutation-calling software was used to call edit sites.
+From this analysis, we observed nominal off-target editing across the transcriptome.
+Sites where potential off-target editing occurred mapped predominately to non-coding regions of the transcriptome, and had either low read coverage in the analysis or occurred at low percentages of less than 10%, indicating that these are relatively rare events, as shown in the figure below on the right.